SCBI-ForestGEO/Dendrobands/resources/workflow_bandreplace.md

     a.
 Review [checklist](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/field_forms).

-2. Do field work
+2. Do field work (see [updated dendroband instructions]() for exact steps)

     a.
+After collecting data, be sure to tie flagging tape around the entire tree.

+    b.
 Double-check no tree is missed.
 If so, go collect the data the same day or soon thereafter.

-    b.
+    c.
 While in field, remove dendrobands from dead trees that weren't removed in survey.

-    c.
+    d.
 Also, replace any tags that need replacing.

 3. Enter data in the [data_entry_form](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/data_entry_forms), ideally within the same day.